Benno C. Schmidt Jr.: Professional recognition

 In 1989 he was appointed Honorary Member of the Order of Australia (AM), for his service to the arts and agricultural development in Australia.
 In 1991, Schmidt was awarded Honorary Officer status (AO).
 The inscription reads, "For service to the arts, agricultural development and Australian/American relations."
 In November 2010, Schmidt received the sixth annual Philip Merrill Award of the American Council of Trustees and Alumni (ACTA) for outstanding contributions to liberal arts education.

 Schmidt made cameo appearances in two Woody Allen films, Hannah and Her Sisters (1986) and Husbands and Wives (1992).

+Personal life and death

+Schmidt was married four times, with his first three marriages ending in divorce.
+He had three children and two stepchildren.
+He was known as a folk musician.
+Schmidt died at home in Millbrook, New York, on July 9, 2023, at age 81.